Family Educational Rights and Privacy Act

 The district has determined that the Voluntary Interdistrict Choice Corporation (VICC) and its officers, employees and agents are school officials with legitimate educational interest because they act for and on behalf of SSD with respect to transfer students and the transfer program, and because they seek to advance the interests of both.
 A transfer student’s attendance records and other education records relevant to the student’s participation in the program or to the program itself may accordingly be disclosed to VICC without obtaining written consent.
 Upon request, SSD discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.

-- To authorized representative of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as the State of Missouri.
+- To authorized representative of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as the Missouri Department of Elementary and Secondary Education.
 Disclosures under this provision may be made in connection with an audit or evaluation of Federal-or State-supported education programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
 These entities may make further disclosures to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation or enforcement or compliance activity on their behalf.

 - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid.